chainer/chainer/docs/source/chainerx/tutorial/index.rst

 Introduction to ChainerX
 ------------------------

-The module :data:`chainerx` aims to support a *NumPy compatible interface with additional operations specific to neural networks*.
+The module :data:`chainerx` aims to support a NumPy compatible interface with additional operations specific to neural networks.
 It for instance provides :func:`chainerx.conv` for N-dimensional convolutions and :func:`chainerx.batch_norm` for batch normalization.
 Additionally, and most importantly, the array in ChainerX :class:`chainerx.ndarray`, distinguishes itself from NumPy and CuPy arrays in the following two aspects.